RobWar-code/swatter/README.md

 the file public/static/graphics/prop-files.json.
 Once an ornament is broken the landing zone is disabled.

 One bug at a time appears in the stage zone.
-Ten bugs are provided for each game, with a time limit of 3 minutes to strike them down.
-Bugs sit still for a maximum of 4 seconds.
+Five bugs are provided for each game, with a time limit of of 2.5 minutes to strike them down.
+Bugs sit still for a maximum of 1 second.

 ### Swatter